odk-x/docs/odkx-src/build-app.rst

 Navigate into the forms directory (:file:`app/config/tables/census/forms/` in our example), and create a directory with the form ID as its name.
 For our example, create a :file:`app/config/tables/census/forms/census` directory.
 Within that directory, `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_ expects to find the :file:`formDef.json` that defines the form.

 .. tip::
   We recommend placing the :file:`.xlsx` file used to generate that :file:`formDef.json` in this folder as well.
-Survey will not use this file, but it is a useful reference and provides an easy to remember storage location in case the form needs to be updated in the future.
+Survey will not use this file, but it is a useful reference and provides an easy-to-remember storage location in case the form needs to be updated in the future.

 Any custom screen, prompt templates, or other media related to the form should be also placed in this directory (or in a sub-directory).